top of page

 As I am learning more and more, some world-famous destinations are just not worth visiting any more (Machu Picchu, Bali, Venice Canals...)
 It's not because these places aren't stupendous, but rather that there are too many people there to enjoy them.

-I have put together a one-month travel itinerary for the Philippines, however, if you have the time, I implore you to extend this and stay longer.
+I have put together this one-month travel itinerary for the Philippines, however, if you have the time, I implore you to extend this and stay longer.

 Slower travel is the key to making connections and discovering the true charms of a place.